 - Stand straight with your legs and feet together and your hands on the hips.

-- Bend right knee, place the sole of your right foot on the inside of the left leg and transfer your weight to the left foot.
+- Bend your right knee, place the sole of your right foot on the inside of the left leg, and transfer your weight to the left foot.

 - Press the right foot gently against your left leg.